migstt/dockerfiles/README.md

-## About
-Personal repository for learning Docker.
-This repo is just for experiments and practice.

 ## Overview
 This repository is for learning and experimenting with docker.
 it will serve as a collection of dockerfiles for different use cases.